AaltoSciComp/python-for-scicomp/content/libraries.rst

 .. questions::

-   - What happens when you need some method Beyond what we discuss in this course, what is available?
+   - What happens when you need some method beyond what we discuss in this course, what is available?
    - How do you decide what to build on for your work?

 .. objectives::